-Suspected Banksy mural appears on London building
+Banksy confirms artwork on London building

-A new mural suspected to be artwork by Banksy has surfaced on the side of a building in London.
+Banksy has confirmed a new mural which recently surfaced on the side of a building in London is his.

 The artwork painted behind a cut-back mature tree to look like foliage, with a stencil of a person holding a pressure hose next to it which you can view below, appeared on Finsbury Park’s Hornsey Road yesterday (March 17).

-The elusive artist is yet to confirm the artwork is his but James Peak, who created the BBC Radio 4 series The Banksy Story, believes it is his work.
+The elusive artist did not confirm the artwork was his initially but James Peak, who created the BBC Radio 4 series The Banksy Story, said it was.

 He told BBC News: “To my mind it looks like a dead cert.
 But as ever with Banksy – you never quite know, until he fesses up by posting it on his website.”

+Now, Banksy has confirmed that he was responsible for the mural on Instagram after posting an image of the tree before he painted the artwork.

+He added: “What the heck did they do to that poor tree.”

-Islington councillor Flora Williamson also spotted the artwork whilst out canvassing in her borough.
+Islington councillor Flora Williamson also previously spotted the artwork whilst out canvassing in her borough.

 She wrote on X: “By far the most exciting thing to happen on today’s canvass session on Hornsey Road was seeing that Banksy had come to Tollington over night.
 Lots of local interest – I’m a fan of it.”